Karoline de Souza: Career

 Karoline de Souza started her career at AD Estrela de Guarulhos followed by UCS Caxias do Sul.
 In January 2011 she joined Hungarian team Siófok KC.
 In the summer of 2012 she joined Austrian Hypo Niederösterreich.
 Here she won the 2013 Austrian championship, ÖHB Cup and EHF Cup Winners' Cup.

 In 2013 she joined Danish side Team Tvis Holstebro.
 In 2014 she joined league rivals Nykøbing Falster Håndboldklub.

 In 2016 she returned to Hungary and joined Ipress Center-Vác.
 In 2019 she joined Mosonmagyaróvári KC SE.
 A year later she joined Romanian CS Minaur Baia Mare.
 In 2022 she joined league rivals HC Dunărea Brăila.
 In 2024 she joined CSM Iași 2020.

 National team

 Karoline de Souza debuted for the Brazilian national team in 2011.
-In 2013 she won the 2013 World Championship; Brazils and South Americas first ever World Cup title.
+In 2013 she won the 2013 World Championship; Brazil's and South America's first ever World Cup title.
 She also won the 2011 and 2015 Pan American Championships.